M. M. Thomas: Biography

 Thomas was born on 15 May 1916 at Kozhenchery, Kerala India.
 His father Madathilparampil Mammen was a reformation leader, printer and publisher based in Kozhenchery, Kerala, and was involved in the Independence Movement in India during the Salt Satygraha.
 His mother was Ooriapadickal Mariamma, a school teacher.
 He was the eldest of nine children.

 Thomas was raised in a Mar Thoma Syrian Church, in which his father was well known evangelist.
 In 1931, Thomas went to study Chemistry in a college in Trivandrum, Kerala, and had an evangelical spiritual experience.
 As a consequence, he became active in the Mar Thoma Youth Union and the Student Christian Movement, and became involved in evangelism among low-caste youth.
+He later attended the Union Theological Seminary in New York.
 Soon after obtaining his degree in 1935, he accepted the post of a teacher at Ashramam High School, Perumbavoor, run by the Mar Thoma Church, where the teachers used to pay part of their meager salary to the students from poor families.
 In 1937, instead of taking a lucrative job he went to Trivandrum, the capital of Kerala and started an orphanage there.